videosdk-live/videosdk-docs/ios_docs_versioned_docs/version-1.2.x/api/sdk-reference/meeting-class/pubsub.md

 - type : `String`

-- Message that has been published on this topic currently
+- Message that has been published on the specific topic.

 ### senderId